Radioactivity in food

 More in this section

-Below we answer some of your most frequently asked questions about radioactivity in food.
+Answers to some of your most frequently asked questions about radioactivity in food.

 Research investigating the impact of radiological discharges in the UK on foodstuffs, and the safety and detection of irradiated food.